nerby/alexaNaim/README.md

 # alexaNaim

-** Warning this code is under active development does not work yet **
+**Warning this code is under active development and does not work yet**

 An experiment in building a server that announces itself using UPnP to Amazon's Alexa and can be used to adjust the volume on Naim mu-so.